chetan9813/first-learning/README.md

-# first-learning is the fiest code copied from a youtube channel freecodecamp.org
+# first-learning is the some code copied from a youtube channel freecodecamp.org